This article is part of the Retirement Financial Life Equation (FRLE) series. It was initially published in March 2021 and updated in March 2026.

-We discussed paying off the mortgage and home equity in the last article and how our house decisions are both financial and emotional, and very personal.
+We discussed paying off the mortgage and home equity in previous articles and how our house decisions are both financial and emotional, and very personal.
+As I wrote in my 2018 article on home equity, it is a significant retirement resource that should be used wisely—a truth that has become even more important after the dramatic housing appreciation of 2020-2024.

 There’s also a spiritual component.
 We want to seek God’s guidance for any major home or home-financing decisions to ensure that we wisely steward the gifts he has given us.
 We also want to guard against greed and materialism, which can lead to unwise choices.